logzio/logz-docs/_source/user-guide/share-kibana/using-shared-tokens.md

 * **Snapshot** - If you select the snapshot option, your recipients will view the exact same dashboard and data that you are viewing right now.
 The relative datepicker selection will be converted to fixed times.
 So if you are looking at the last 24 hours, your  recipients will view the exact same data, even if they are viewing it when it's from Sunday of last week.

-  Of course, this type of permalink is shortlived, as it depends on your log retention policy.
+  Of course, this type of permalink is short lived, as it depends on your log retention policy.
 Once the logs are too old, they will no longer feed the dashboard and your recipients won't have anything to see.

 * **Saved object** - If you share the dashboard as a saved object, your recipients will have a continual window into the current logs.